keithchambers/cloud-patterns-00-bake-vm-image/README.md

 ```
 An example `~/vars.yml` file is located at `~/cloud-patterns-00-bake-vm-image/vars.yml.example`.

-These setting can be downlaoded from the Horizon console.
-Go to the `Access & Security` menu, select the `API Access` tab, and click `Download OpenStack RC File`.
+To download the OpenStack authentication end-point and credentials from the Horizon console, go to the `Access & Security` menu, select the `API Access` tab, and click `Download OpenStack RC File`.

 # Usage